 - Posterior fossa (infratentorial) ependymomas form in the lower part of the brain near the middle of the back of the head.
 In children, most ependymomas arise in this area of the brain and affect the cerebellum and brain stem. - The cerebellum is the lower, back part of the brain (near the middle of the back of the head).
 The cerebellum controls movement, balance, and posture. - The brain stem, located in the lowest part of the brain (just above the back of the neck), connects the brain to the spinal cord.
 The brain stem controls vital functions, such as breathing, heart rate, blood pressure, and the nerves and muscles used in seeing, hearing, walking, talking, and eating. - Supratentorial ependymomas form at the top of the head and affect the cerebrum.
 Ependymoma in this area of the brain is less common in children. - The cerebrum is the largest part of the brain, at the top of the head.
 The cerebrum controls thinking, learning, problem-solving, emotions, speech, reading, writing, and voluntary movement. - Spinal cord ependymomas are rare in children.
-Most spinal cord ependymomas in children are a type called myxopapillary ependymomas, which usually occur in the lower part of the spine.

-• The spinal cord is the column of nerve tissue that runs from the brain stem down the center of the back.
+Most spinal cord ependymomas in children are a type called myxopapillary ependymomas, which usually occur in the lower part of the spine. - The spinal cord is the column of nerve tissue that runs from the brain stem down the center of the back.
 Spinal cord nerves carry messages between the brain and the rest of the body, such as a message from the brain to cause muscles to move or a message from the skin to the brain to feel touch.

-brain shown include the cerebrum, cerebellum, spinal cord, and brain stem (pons and medulla).
+Anatomy of the inside of the brain showing the lateral ventricle, third ventricle, fourth ventricle, and the passageways between the ventricles (with cerebrospinal fluid shown in blue).
+Other parts of the brain shown include the cerebrum, cerebellum, spinal cord, and brain stem (pons and medulla).